alansobchacki/odin-react-cv-app/README.md

 Project: CV App
 =============

-A CV building app that allows users to create, edit, and save CVs.
+A CV-building app that allows users to create, edit, and save CVs.

 Here's the [live project demo.](https://odin-react-cv-app.vercel.app/)